ddelpero/HL7Viewer/README.md

-Simple angular.js app to display a version 2.x HL7 message in a psuedo tree view.
+Simple Angularjs app to display a version 2.x HL7 message in a psuedo tree view.
 Parsing is only based on each segment split by \n and each field split by |.

 # Sample Message